Deep Residual Networks for Gravitational Wave Detection: Computational methods

 \subsection{Data Preprocessing and Normalization}

-Following approaches from traditional matched filtering as applied in GW detections, we first {\it whiten} the training data \cite{usman2016pycbc,gabbard2018matching}.
+Following approaches from traditional matched filtering as applied in GW detections, we first {\it whiten} the training data \cite{usman2016pycbc,PhysRevLett.120.141103}.
 As is common in deep learning (DL) methods, we then use an input normalization layer \cite{ioffe2015batch,dain}, before feeding the data to the neural network for classification.

 {\it Whitening.} The data segments were whitened using the Welch method \cite{villwock2008application} for computing the PSD and an inverse-spectrum truncation method \cite{allen2012findchirp} for smoothing.
 Both methods were implemented in PyTorch \cite{PyTorch_ref}, to allow for batch processing of multiple input segments in a single forward pass, which gave a significant speed up with respect to a CPU implementation.
-Each 1.25 s data segment is whitened using a 4.25 s noise segment surrounding it.
-After whitening, the first and last 0.125 s (0.25 s in total) are removed from each sample, {\it leaving a 1 s sample as input for the neural network}.
+First, we crop 4.25s segments from the original timeseries, for both the training and validation sets, with a stride of 1.4s.
+An injection is done in a random quarter segment (of 1.25s duration), which is whitened using the 4.25s noise segment surrounding it.
+After whitening, the first and last 0.125s (0.25s in total) are removed from each sample, {\it leaving a 1 s sample as input for the neural network}.

 {\it Adaptive Normalization.} As the real noise of the H1 and L1 detectors is non-stationary and affected by a multitude of factors, we opted for an {\it adaptive input normalization method}, specifically Deep Adaptive Input Normalization (DAIN) \cite{dain}, which is applied before feeding the data to the network.
 DAIN has been successfully used in tasks that involve non-stationary timeseries, such as financial timeseries forecasting \cite{passalis2021forecasting}.